Subaru-PFS/drp_doc/pipelineUser/commonArguments.rst

     python -m pdb $(which reduceExposure.py) ... --doraise

-will run ``reduceExposure.py`` and put drop you into the debugger when it hits the exception (it does start you off in the debugger;
+will run ``reduceExposure.py`` and drop you into the debugger when it hits the exception (it does start you off in the debugger;
 tell it ``c`` to continue,
 and then it will run the program until it hits the exception).